iter8-tools/docs/docs/getting-started/concepts.md

 3. A task for fetching **custom metrics** from any database(s) or REST API(s).
 4. A task for checking if an object **exists** in the Kubernetes cluster and is **ready**.

-In addition to pre-defined tasks, Iter8 packs a number of powerful features that facilitate experimentation.
+In addition to predefined tasks, Iter8 packs a number of powerful features that facilitate experimentation.
 They include the following.

 1.  **HTML/text reports** that promote end-user understanding of experiment results through visual insights.
 2.  **Assertions** that verify whether the target app satisfies the specified SLOs or not during/after an experiment.